Krixxx/omblus-api/README.md

 Endpoints:

-- GET /api/v1/works // Get all works - for admin dashboard
+- GET /api/v1/workers // Get all works - for admin dashboard
-- PUT /api/v1/works/{id} // Edit work by sending userId - for users
+- PUT /api/v1/workers/{id} // Edit work by sending userId - for users

 New work line is created at the same time when user is created.<br>
-New work line is also delete for the user, when user is deleted.
+New work line is also deleted, when user is deleted.

-Get all works endpoint should have live data possibility, so admin dashboard is updated live.
+"Get all workers" endpoint should have live data possibility, so admin dashboard is updated live. <br>
 One possibility is to use Websocket.
+Must search for more information

 To be continued...